-Can a Landlord Be Liable For Injuries Caused By Poor Maintenance If the Maintenance Was Outsourced?
+Is a Landlord Liable For Injuries Arising From Poor Maintenance If the Maintenance Was Outsourced?

 As Owner of the Premises a Landlord Holds the Care and Control For the Maintenance of the Premises and May Be Liable For Negligent Maintenance.
 If Maintenance Is Responsibly Outsourced to a Qualified Contractor the Landlord May Avoid or Reduce Liability.